 Actually, you’re drinkin’ the kerosene I use for my lantern.
 The moonshine’s over yonder.
 But I am duly impressed.

-Above, the cover of Clouded Passion by Arthur A. Howe, aka Sanford Aday, for Fabian Books, 1962, with Bill Edwards cover art of a country girl chugging booze like a Zeta Tau Alpha.
-Sanford Aday didn't just write, but also owned Fabian, along with Vega Books and Saber Books.
-He was a constant target of various morality groups, including Citizens for Decent Literature, which was headed by that paragon of virtue Charles H. Keating.
+Above, the cover of Clouded Passion by Arthur A. Howe, for Fabian Books, 1962, with Bill Edwards cover art of a country girl chugging booze like a Zeta Tau Alpha.
+Fabian, as well as Vega Books and Saber Books, was owned by Sanford Aday, who made himself a constant target for various morality groups, including Citizens for Decent Literature, which was headed by that paragon of virtue Charles H. Keating.
 Aday was eventually convicted of obscenity, along with his associate Wallace de Ortega Maxey, for shipping a single copy of the book Sex Life of a Cop to Michigan.
 Aday got twenty-five years, but the conviction was overturned by a Supreme Court decision.
 The novels from Adey’s three publishing houses are somewhat collectible today, and most of the covers were exactly like this one—amusing but low quality.
-If you’re interested, you can see a collection here.
-Michigan, U.S. Supreme Court, Citizens for Decent Literature, Fabian Books, Saber Books, Vega Books, Clouded Passion, Sex Life of a Cop, Arthur A. Howe, Sanford E. Aday, Wallace de Ortega Maxey, Charles H. Keating, cover art, literature
+If you’re interested, you can see a group here.

 Just hike the ball and hit somebody.